-We have also continued to screen new suppliers through an onboarding questionnaire, and monitored regulations or guidance relating to the prevention of modern slavery and human trafficking in the regions where we operate, to ensure that our policies and processes are up to date and remain compliant.
+We have continued to screen new suppliers through an onboarding questionnaire, a process now established across the UK, for all new suppliers.
+We continue to monitor regulations and guidance relating to the prevention of modern slavery and human trafficking in the regions where we operate, to ensure that our policies and processes are up to date and remain compliant.